youngkimi/multi-thread-exercise/README.md

 ## Multithreading Exercise

-Our goal of this exercise is to create a matrics
+Our goal of this exercise is to create a matrix multiplication program using multithreading.

 ### 1. Simple Counter